Man convicted of murder in 2018 Jenks shooting, city's first homicide since 2014

 Assistant District Attorney Larry Edwards said Weatherford left an apartment belonging to a woman and was walking down a set of railroad tracks when he was shot in the back with what he called a “high-powered rifle.”
 He said Little, Weatherford and the woman were involved in a “love triangle” before the shooting took place.

 Jenks Police Sgt.
-Melissa Brown wrote in a probable cause affidavit that the woman -- who dated Weatherford before she moved out-of-state -- told police Little "was the only person who was able to do something like this."
-Little and the woman share a child, with Brown writing in the affidavit that the two only married in order to get the child on health insurance before Little's deployment with the National Guard.
+Melissa Brown wrote in a probable cause affidavit that the woman — who dated Weatherford before she moved out of state — told police Little “was the only person who was able to do something like this.”
+Little and the woman share a child, with Brown writing in the affidavit that the two only married in order for the child to have health insurance before Little’s deployment with the National Guard.

 Edwards said he believed the appearance of Little and his vehicle on surveillance footage in the area, though none showed the shooting itself, helped jurors reach a guilty verdict and recommend a life sentence.